swissdrg/grouper-documentation/pages/transfer-discount-calculation.md

 the SwissDRG homepage, see e.g. [here](https://www.swissdrg.org/de/akutsomatik/swissdrg-system-70/fallpauschalenkatalog)
 for SwissDRG 7.0.
-*But* the MLOS provided there are rounded to one decimal, **whereas the grouper uses the MLOS rounded down to the next integer!**
+*But* the MLOS provided there are rounded to one decimal, **whereas the grouper uses the MLOS rounded down to the preceding integer!**
 This new way to calculate the transfer discount was introduced with SwissDRG 8.0.

 ### Example